 This task is not required for Cloud Connector versions 1.4.2 and later.

 The CceService account is created during the Skype for Business Cloud Connector Edition deployment.
 It runs the Cloud Connector Management Service and requires permission to uninstall the cloudconnector.msi.
 You must change the group policy setting on the Cloud Connector host machine to specify that the user registry should not be unloaded when the user logs off.
 Follow the steps below:

 Open the Group Policy Editor by running gpedit.msc.

 In the Group Policy Editor, navigate to Administrative Templates > System > UserProfile > Do not forcefully unload the user registry at user logoff.

 Set its value to Enabled.

-Set up your Office 365 tenant
+Set up your Microsoft 365 or Office 365 organization

 Create a dedicated Skype for Business administrator account for Cloud Connector online management, for example CceOnlineManagmentAdministrator.
 This account will be used by appliance to add or remove appliance, enable or disable automatic OS update, enable or disable automatic binary update.
 Set the password for this account to never expire so that you do not need to change it for the service each time it expires.